bitrise-io/devcenter/_articles/en/monitoring/getting-started-with-trace.md

 Trace is a Bitrise add-on designed to monitor your applications from the perspective of its end users.
 It comes with out-of-the-box performance monitoring, giving you insight into how the app is performing across the entire install base.

-{% include message_box.html type="important" title="iOS apps only" content="For now, Trace is only supported for iOS apps. "%}

 ## Accessing Trace on Bitrise

 To access the Trace add-on on Bitrise: